Section 10 of 15

 — The driver’s seat when out of the vehicle.

 Shippers put diamond-shaped hazard warning labels on most HazMat packages.
 These labels inform others of the hazard.
 If the diamond label will not fit on the package, shippers may put the label on a tag securely attached to the package.
 For example, compressed gas cylinders that will not hold a label will have tags or decals.
 Figure 9.2 shows examples of labels.

 9.3.3 – Lists of Regulated Products

 Placards.
-Placards are used to warn others of hazardous materials.
+Placards are used to warn others of HazMat.
 Placards are signs put on the outside of a vehicle and on bulk packages, which identify the hazard class of the cargo.
 A placarded vehicle must have at least 4 identical placards.
 They are put on the front, rear, and both sides of the vehicle.
 See Figure 9.3.
 Placards must be readable from all 4 directions.
-They are at least 10 3/4 inches square, square-on-point, in a diamond shape.
+They are at least 9.84 inches (250mm) square, square-on-point, in a diamond shape.
 Cargo tanks and other bulk packaging display the ID number of their contents on placards or orange panels or white square-on-point displays that are the same size as placards.

-There are 3 main lists used by shippers, carriers, and drivers when trying to identify hazardous materials.
+There are 3 main lists used by shippers, carriers, and drivers when trying to identify HazMat.
 Before transporting a material, look for its name on 3 lists.
 Some materials are on all lists, others on only one.
 Always check the following lists:

-- Appendix A to CFR, Title 49 §172.101, the List of Hazardous Substances and Reportable Quantities.
+- Appendix A to CFR, Title 49 §172.101, List of Hazardous Substances and Reportable Quantities.

-Column 3 shows a material’s hazard class or division, or the entry “Forbidden.”
+Column 3: shows a material’s hazard class or division, or the entry “Forbidden.”
 Never transport a “Forbidden” material.
-Placard hazardous materials shipments are based on the quantity and hazard class.
+Placard HazMat shipments are based on the quantity and hazard class.
 You can decide which placards to use if you know these 3 things: